husmen/labeling_scripts/README.md

 # labeling_scripts
-some scripts for changing dataset labeling formats between tools and frameworks
+Conversion scripts between different image annotation and data labeling formats, mainly for use with YOLO.